craigschlegel/registrations-for-the-events-calendar/readme.txt

 * Venue booking
 * Webinar sign-ups
 * Private instructor booking
+* Virtual events

 = User-Friendly Features =

 * Reduce incomplete event registrations by limiting the entire process to a single page (AJAX form submit).
-* Keep your event page uncluttered (your registration form is hidden initially and revealed by clicking a customizable "Register" button).
+* Keep your event page uncluttered (your event registration form is hidden initially and revealed by clicking a customizable "Register" button).
 * Follow-up with your attendees with a customizable confirmation email.
-* Save entries in a database table for easy event management.
+* Save entries in a database table for easy event registration management.
 * Attendees can unregister (cancel registration) using a link sent in an email.

 = Highly Customizable =